derekblank/figures-of-peach/figures-of-peach.md

 ###  You have a huge ship on your shoulder
 > **Meaning: holding a grudge or grievance**
 >
->_Dates back to when angry or upset sailors would tattoo their arms with large sailing craft to communicate their displeasure_
+>_Dates back to when distressed sailors would tattoo their arms with large sailing craft to communicate their displeasure_

 ###  Every road has its thorns
 > **Meaning: something beautiful can be dangerous**
 >
 >_Dates back to when people used decorative Roman aqueducts to water their flower gardens_

-###  You're getting too big for your bridges
+### Too big for your bridges
 > **Meaning: take it easy**
 >
 >_Dates back to when cars first became wider than roadway lanes on bridge spans_

-###  He is a persona au gratin
+### Persona au gratin
 > **Meaning: someone not welcome**
 >
 > _Dates back to when anti-Irish sentiments ran high_